ClusterHQ/flocker/docs/gettinginvolved/cluster-setup.rst

   volume:
     mountpoint: "/data/db"

-See :doc:`../control/cli/application-config` for more details.
+See :ref:application-configuration for more details.
 The ``--apps-per-node`` parameter specifies how many applications to start on each cluster node.

 .. prompt:: bash $